 - Step 4: optionally send the visitor’s info to a mailing list

 Note: If you are looking for a non-plugin option which works both with and without WordPress, scroll to the end of the article.

-There are actually a number of ways to do this now.
-The first part is storing your downloadable material – for example, a PDF with a download plugin.
+The step is storing your downloadable material (for example, a PDF) with a download plugin.
 This allows you to replace your downloadable file without actually having to change any of your URLs.

 There are three popular download monitor plugins and they all work pretty well.

 - Download Monitor – most popular option, allows for multiple files per download

 - Simple Download Monitor – very easy to get started with, limit of one file per download